ayraiam/smorfs_amps_predict/README.md

 In global mode:
  - All libraries are merged into one co-assembly
- - A single Flye run is submitted
+ - A single Flye job is submitted
- - Temporary merged reads are written to scratch and deleted after completion
+ - Temporary merged reads are written to scratch and deleted automatically
  - Output is written to:
-     results/assembly_metaflye/GLOBAL/
+     results/assembly_metaflye/<GLOBAL_ID>/
 </pre>

 <pre>